INTERVIEW AND PHOTOS BY MARKO SYRJALA AND ARTO LEHTINEN

 Sean: It gets bigger and bigger.

-Ross: It gets bigger and bigger, and that’s what happening.
-Music business isn’t the same as it once was back in the day, especially when I started.
+Ross: It gets bigger and bigger, and that’s what happens.
+The music business isn’t the same as it once was back in the day, especially when I started.
 But I would say that this band is, every time it hits the stage, it gets better and better.

 Stu: Tonight is our 11th show ever.
 And we are playing this giant arena; someone’s got to be working right.

-But would it have been easier for you to play in small clubs first before doing this tour?
+But would it have been more comfortable for you to play in small clubs first before doing this tour?

 Ross: I’m not going to say that we are not going to be playing clubs in the future.
 We will.
-About clubs, there is something very intimate about playing clubs, because you get to be right with your audience and they are actually not so far away and it’s like having a sounding.
-I prefer good tight sound and sometimes some of these places they get just….
+About clubs, there is something very intimate about playing clubs, because you get to be right with your audience and they are actually not so far away, and it’s like having a sounding.
+I prefer a good, tight sound and sometimes some of these places they get just….

-Regarding this Metal All-Stars tour, everybody knows about the problems this tour has and there has been many challenges and changes during the tour.
-But it’s still been a good tour for you guys.
+Regarding this Metal All-Stars tour, everybody knows about the problems this tour has, and there have been many challenges and changes during the tour.
+But it’s still been an enjoyable tour for you guys.

-Ross: Without a doubt the story has been fabulous for the band, for Death Dealer.
-As far as the whole Metal All-Stars thing, as far as the confusion, the whole who is coming who is not coming?
+Ross: Without a doubt, the story has been fabulous for the band, for Death Dealer.
+As far as the whole Metal All-Stars thing, as far as the confusion, the whole thing, who is coming and who is not coming?
 Who is built to play, who is not.
 That stuff is totally out of our control.

 Stu: It hasn’t infected us.

 Ross: It hasn’t.
 And it hasn’t even affected the whole Metal All-Stars tour, which has been the whole, every gig has been great because everyone goes out there for songs.
 Everyone does their best and just the crowd is just dumbfounded, everybody is doing a great job.
 There is no problems with musicians, there is no ego.
-There is no nothing, we are all on it together, we work on and we want to give the fans the best show we can possibly give.
+There is no nothing, we are all on it together, we work on, and we want to give the fans the best show we can offer.
 Whatever anyone has to do, we are doing it.
 Like Joe Lynn Turner is coming tonight, and after the show last night, whoever wanted to do it was going to, they were up practicing late last night.
-We had a 6:00 O’clock lobby call, 7:00 O’clock lobby call and they are up to 2:00, 3:00 in the morning practicing these songs, so they would be ready.
-So, it’s a professional, everyone is professional, everyone is holding for each other.
+We had a 6:00 lobby call, 7:00 O’clock lobby call, and they are up to 2:00, 3:00 in the morning practicing these songs so that they would be ready.
+So, it’s a professional.
+Everyone is professional; everyone is holding for each other.
 I think the benefit of the whole tour I think Death Dealer gets the benefit.
 No doubt about it, the name is going out there in the metal world, and it’s like when we hit the stage is like they know already that this is just going to be really ridiculous.

 Stu: What else is interesting too is that we’ve spent the last six to eight months, reminding the press this is not a project, this is the band.
-This is Ross’s main band, this is my main band.
+This is Ross’s main band, and this is my main band.
 This is Sean’s main band and Steve’s, and Mike’s main band.
-This tour helps to solidify that in minds metal head.
+This tour helps to solidify that in the minds of metalheads.
 We are doing a second album, maybe doing the third album.
 We aren’t going away anytime soon.

 Ross: Yeah.
 I think that’s the brand of heavy metal, but I prefer that.
 Alright.
 I mean next year I’m going to be in the music business for 40 years.
 I started touring in 1975.
 I can’t hide that I’ve done it.
 You are going top; this guy did this, X-this and that.
 No one gives a shit.
 I don’t think anyone really gives a shit about that.

 Ross: It’s very hard.
 You can never outdo your legend.
-Sometimes that body of work that I did with Manowar, those six records, those are great records but I mean, I am sick of hearing about it, really, to tell you the truth (laughs).
-I’m living in 2014 you know?
+Sometimes that body of work that I did with Manowar, those six records, those are great records, but I mean, I am sick of hearing about it, to tell you the truth (laughs).
+I’m living in 2014, you know?
 We are here.
 The WAR MASTER record is now.

 Right, that Manowar thing, that was almost 30 years ago.

-Well, what if say that WAR MASTER sounds like Judas Priest in steroids?
+Well, what if I say that WAR MASTER sounds like Judas Priest in steroids?
 “Laughs”

 Ross: He’s pointing to his heart right now.

 Sean: But if we change it too much, it’s not metal.
-We are not interested in redefining or reinventing the wheel, like that’s not what Death Dealer is about.
-We are not here to revolutionize the world of music, we are here to bring an album of spirited, power driven….
+We are not interested in redefining or reinventing the wheel like that’s not what Death Dealer is about.
+We are not here to revolutionize the world of music, and we are here to bring an album of spirited, power-driven….

 Ross: Heavy in power metal.
 Heavy power metal.

-You recently had some changes in the line-up when Rhino left and he’s now replaced by Steve Bolognese.
-Steve, how is the touring with this band?
+You recently had some changes in the line-up when Rhino left, and Steve Bolognese now replaces him.
+Steve, how is it to tour with this band?